"You have to prove the threat is real": Understanding the needs of Female Journalists and Activists to Document and Report Online Harassment: Exploratory Phase Findings

 \subsubsection{Publishing triggers attacks on journalists/activists}

-\begin{displayquote} ``Usually what we see when a president or an elected official singles journalists, their loyal fans reply to this comment.
+\begin{quote} ``Usually what we see when a president or an elected official singles journalists, their loyal fans reply to this comment.
 Obviously, a comment of this elected official will be the most trending and toxic.
-Since the elected official facilitated this trolling in the first place, that's why when you see what's trending.'' - P16 \end{displayquote}
+Since the elected official facilitated this trolling in the first place, that's why when you see what's trending.'' - P16 \end{quote}

 Perpetrators’ motivations for harassing journalists online can be construed from participants’ accounts of journalistic activities like publishing an article could trigger an attack.
 The scale of an attack can quickly escalate as a post gains momentum through high engagement and attention from dissenting individuals and groups.
 Perpetrators include trolls and individuals or groups with opposing political or social views from a journalist or publication.
 In some cases, influential figures like political leaders or government bodies can prompt an attack, since their online posts are often public and have a wide reach, as highlighted by P16.